YoussefAshraf397/make-order-service/README.md

 ### 2. Database Interaction

 - **Description:**
-  PostgreSQL is the primary database for storing order and user information.
+  PostgresSQL is the primary database for storing order and user information.
 - **Technology:**
   Eloquent ORM for streamlined database interactions.